Explaining the history, nutrition, and appeal of pumpkins!

 Pumpkins prefer warm climates and are primarily grown in Japan from spring to summer.
 The main varieties include:

-- Japanese pumpkin : It has a lot of water and does not easily fall apart when cooked, making it suitable for simmering and steaming.
+- Japanese pumpkin: It has a high water content and is less likely to fall apart when cooked, making it suitable for stews and steamed dishes.

 Easy simmered pumpkin recipe